Legal

 The Sustainable Energy Authority of Ireland does not warrant and accepts no legal liability whatsoever arising from or connected to, the accuracy, reliability, completeness or merit of any BER Certificate or any material or advice provided by BER Assessors.

-The Freedom of Information Act 2014 is in place to ensure governmental departments and listed public bodies make the information they hold available to the public.
+The Freedom of Information (FOI) Act 2014 is in place to ensure that SEAI makes the information we hold available to the public.

-The Freedom of Information Act gives individuals the following rights:
+The Freedom of Information Act gives individuals the following legal rights:

-1. The right to access official records held by governmental departments and listed public bodies.
+• The right to access official records held by SEAI.

-2. The right to have personal information relating to them amended where it is incomplete, incorrect or misleading.
+• The right to request that any personal information relating to them is amended where it is incomplete, incorrect or misleading.

-3. The right to be supplied with reasons for decisions made or taken by governmental departments and listed public bodies that affect them.
+• The right to be provided with reasons for decisions made or taken by SEAI that affect them.

-There are exemptions in the Freedom of Information Act where, due to specific circumstances, the requested information will not be released, for example: to protect another individual’s privacy rights.
-If any exemptions are necessary, the reasons will be provided and explained to you by the FOI Unit.
+There are exemptions in the Freedom of Information Act where, due to specific circumstances, the requested information will not be released.
+For example: to protect another individual’s privacy rights.
+If any exemptions are necessary, the reasons will be provided and explained to you by the FOI Officer.

 How to make a request to SEAI under the Freedom of Information legislation